 The report concludes with a series of recommendations for student transportation departments and Safe Routes to School advocates to work together to develop a multimodal approach to school transportation that encourages students who live within a reasonable distance of school to walk or bicycle, and students who live farther away to ride the bus instead of being driven.

 On July 17 at 2 p.m.
-Eastern, the National Partnership is hosting a free webinar with representatives from student transportation departments and Safe Routes to School programs to discuss the implications of the report and to share experiences and ideas for working together.
+Eastern, the Safe Routes Partnership is hosting a free webinar with representatives from student transportation departments and Safe Routes to School programs to discuss the implications of the report and to share experiences and ideas for working together.
 Register here.